Disclosure: This post is sponsored by Dwellbee. All opinions, images and love of decorating with trays are 100% mine.

 The first way was a total accident.

-We were straightening up before we had some potential renters walking through our house – so we can keep our house while we’re in Springfield – so I took a few picture frames sitting in the living room and put them on the tray with a vase of flowers.
+We had friends coming over so I took a few picture frames sitting in the living room and put them on the tray with a vase of flowers.
 It looked great!
 Straightening up at it’s best, right?!

 Although I did decide it still needed a little something to balance out the vase on the one side.
 One of these little mercury glass candleholders was perfect.